 RCHS conducts behavior evaluations on all dogs entering the shelter.
 Behavior-modification plans to include training tips are created based on an animal’s observed behavior in the shelter and from owner reports.
 To keep animals happy and healthy, RCHS provides high levels of enrichment to keep the animals engaged and to encourage positive interactions and learning.

-In conjunction with the City of Steamboat, RCHS provides shelter, food, exercise, and care for up to two weeks, free of charge, for the pets of victims of fire, medical emergencies, domestic abuse, or other extraordinary situations that might otherwise leave pets homeless.
-If you need to utilize this service, please call dispatch at 970-879-1144 to reach out to animal control officer and begin this progress.
+RCHS in partnership with the City of Steamboat Springs and the Routt County Sheriff’s department provides sheltering, food, and care for up to two weeks, for the pets of victims of fires, medical emergencies, domestic violence, or other emergency situations that might otherwise leave pets homeless.
+If you need to utilize this service, please call the humane society at 970-879-7247 or dispatch at 970-879-1144 to reach out to the animal control officer and begin this process.

 RCHS Veterinary Program